josephrexme/typable-react/README.md

     required: true,
     description: 'The name to be greeted'
   },
-  bananaCount: {
+  fruitCount: {
     type: typed.number,
+    description: 'The number of fruit eaten'
+  },
+  fruit: {
+    type: typed.oneOf(['bananas', 'mangoes']),
-    description: 'The number of bananas I ate'
+    description: 'The number of fruit eaten'
   },
 })
 ```